RADAR-base/radar-helm-charts/charts/radar-output/README.md

 | topics.questionnaire_response.pathProperties.plugins | string | `"fixed value"` | Alternative path plugins of the questionnaire_response topic |
 | deduplication.enable | bool | `true` | Whether to enable deduplication |
 | compression.type | string | `"gzip"` | Compression type to use for output files.
 Can be one of: gzip, zip, none |

+## Cost Considerations

+If you are using paid S3 services (like AWS S3), then you might want to update the following values to reduce the involved costs -

+1. `worker.interval` - Increase this value to reduce the number of times the worker runs.
+This will reduce the number of times the worker will check for new files in the S3 bucket.
+The default value is 90 seconds.
+You can increase this value to 900 seconds (15 minutes) or more depending on your use case.
+Make sure to increase the `worker.maxFilesPerTopic` value to match the number of files you expect to be processed in the given interval.
+2. `worker.cacheSize` - Increase this value to reduce S3 costs.
+This will increase local storage and memory requirements of radar-output.
+3. `paths.properties.format`- Change the output path format to `${project}/${user}/${topic}/${time:YYYYmmdd}${attempt}${extension}` to only create one file per day.
+4. `deduplication.enable` - Set this to false.
+This will reduce the number of requests and memory used by the output converter, but it may increase the storage size and will require analysts to remove duplicates at a later time.